 According to the Cornell Feline Health Center, “Researchers found that only 17 to 22 percent of white cats with non-blue eyes are born deaf.
 The percentage rises to 40 percent if the cat has one blue eye, while upwards of 65 to 85 percent of all-white cats with both eyes blue are deaf.
 Some of these cats are deaf in only one ear.
 Interestingly, if a white cat with one blue eye is deaf in only one ear, that ear will invariably be on the same side of the head as the blue eye.”

-Innovations in specially-abled cat care
+Innovations in disabled cat care

 Tech and pet care have come a long way in recent years.
-These evolving technologies have paved the way for truly innovative treatments tailored to the unique needs of specially-abled cats.
+These evolving technologies have paved the way for truly innovative treatments tailored to the unique needs of disabled cats.
 From prosthetics to acupuncture and hydrotherapy, cutting-edge therapies can offer new ways to help these kitties thrive.

 Prosthetics